TatsunoriMarumo/myBCIT-Guide/docs/paying-tuition.md

 ## Pay Using Online Banking (Bill Payment)
-After checking your current balance, proceed with making your payment through online banking(Bill Payment).
-BCIT recommends using online banking.
+After checking your current balance, proceed with making your payment through Online Banking(Bill Payment).
+BCIT recommends using Online Banking.
 If you prefer to pay in person or encounter any issues with payment, click **[here](troubleshooting.md) for assistance.**

 >✏️ Steps 1 - 4 may differ in order depending on your bank.